realworldocaml/book/en/03-variables-and-functions.md

 interpreting the type signature of a curried function is the observation that `->` is right-associative.
 The type signature of `abs_diff` can therefore be parenthesized as follows.
-This doesn't change the meaning of the signature, but it's now easier to see how currying comes into play.
+This doesn't change the meaning of the signature, but it makes it easier to see how the currying fits in.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 val abs_diff : int -> (int -> int)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currying is more than just a theoretical curiosity.
-You can make use of currying to create specialized functions by just feeding in some of the arguments, as you can see in this example, where we create a specialized version of `abs_diff` that always measures its diff from a given starting number.
+You can make use of currying to specialize a function by feeding in some of the arguments.
+Here's an example where we create a specialized version of `abs_diff` that measures the distance of a given number from `3`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let dist_from_3 = abs_diff 3;;